Outreach & Extension

 Master Naturalists Adrienne Frank, left, and Gary Driscole kayak to check one of 16 Prothonotary warbler boxes installed by the Historic Rivers Chapter in the Tidewater Region.
 Photo courtesy of the Historic Rivers Chapter.

 If you love the outdoors and are interested in helping communities learn about and manage their natural spaces, consider volunteering as part of the Virginia Master Naturalist Program.
-Master Naturalists are organized into chapters, and they train and serve with partner groups and institutions.
+Master Naturalists are organized into chapters all across the commonwealth, and they train and serve with partner groups and institutions.
 Projects have included creating a wildlife habitat garden, monitoring streams, creating walking trails, and assisting with bird conservation efforts.

 Master Naturalists are required to complete a basic training course and take part in volunteer service and continuing education.
 If you have time and enthusiasm to share, consider getting on board!